profkosmosic/unity-rocket-boost/README.md

 # Rocket Boost game
-Rocket boosting game made in Unity.
+Rocket boosting game made with Unity.

 ## OBJECTIVE
 - Navigate your rocket to the platform!